github/training-kit/paths/electron/packaging-apps/03-adding-an-icon.md

 header:
   overlay_image: cover.jpeg
   overlay_filter: rgba(46, 129, 200, 0.6)
-title: Adding an Icon
+title: Add an Icon
-permalink: /electron/packaging-apps/adding-an-icon
+permalink: /electron/package-your-app/add-an-icon/
-next-page: /electron/packaging-apps/lock-source-code
+next-page: /electron/package-your-app/lock-source-code/
 facilitator: false
 sidebar:
-  nav: "electron-packaging-apps"
+  nav: "electron-package-your-app"
 main-content: |

-  ## Adding an Icon

   We have an app, but right now the app only uses the default image.
 Let's make it a specific, custom image.